ETIM-PAUL/CoinWrite/README.md

    - **Interoperability**: Base's compatibility with Ethereum allows for easy integration with existing Ethereum tools and services.

 ### 3. **AI Server**
-   - **LLM Model**: A server-side AI model processes post content, correcting grammatical errors and refining the text.
+   - **LLM Model**: A local server-side AI model processes post content, correcting grammatical errors and refining the text.
    - **API Integration**: The AI server is integrated into the platform via an API, ensuring real-time content refinement.

 ### 4. **IPFS and Pinata**
    - **Decentralized Storage**: Post content and banner images are uploaded to IPFS using Pinata, ensuring decentralization and immutability.